 My father loaned me $25,000 to buy a foreclosure home.
 I need to pay him back ASAP.
 What’s the best place to borrow from, and the best way to borrow?
 Thanks. — Brent

-Before we get to Brent’s question, here’s a recent video that will help provide answers.
+Before we get to Brent’s question, here’s a video that will help provide answers.

 Now let’s discuss some specifics about the best ways to borrow.

-The next time you’re thinking about borrowing money, consider one or a mix of these seven methods, none of which involves banks:
+The next time you’re thinking about borrowing money, consider one or a mix of these seven methods, most of which bypass banks.

 Credit cards with a zero percent interest rate are one way to borrow without paying interest, at least for a designated period of time.
 You can find examples in the credit card section of our Solutions Center.
 These cards offer “teaser rate” incentives with grace periods from six to 18 months.